-7. COMMITMENTS
+8. COMMITMENTS

 In connection with its operations, the Organization regularly enters into agreements for the purchase of various supplies and services.
-Certain of these agreements extend beyond December 31, 2022.
+Certain of these agreements extend beyond December 31, 2023.
 In the opinion of management, these agreements are in the normal course of the Organization's operations, are not abnormal in amount or nature and do not include a high degree of speculative risk.
 These agreements are generally cancelable at the Organization's option on short notice.

-8. FINANCIAL INSTRUMENTS RISKS AND CONCENTRATIONS
+9. FINANCIAL INSTRUMENTS RISKS AND CONCENTRATIONS

-The Organization is exposed to various risks through its financial instruments.
-The following analysis provides a measure of the Organization's risk exposures and concentrations as at December 31, 2022.
+The Organization is exposed to various risks through its financial instruments, which include cash, accounts receivable, investments, PAL Ottawa Fund, and accounts payable and accrued liabilities.
+The following analysis provides a measure of the Organization's risk exposures and concentrations as at December 31, 2023.